mohamedhayibor/ideas4Free/fleshedoutIdeas/Redefining_How_Contractors_Get_Paid.md

 #### Implementation

-This could be built on top of Github as it already has the peer-review and other useful features.
+This could be built on top of Github as it already has peer-review, webhooks, and other useful features.

-#### Rollout strategy

-Start with contractors then employees.

-Helper: With code analysis tools and the history of tasks accomplished by every employee/contracter.
+With code analysis tools and the history of tasks accomplished by every contracter.
 Step one, goals/milestone generation, could be semi-automated.

-#### Vision for the future:
+#### Possibilities:
 - Companies and individuals will no longer be reactive.
 They will be forward looking.
 - This could be extended to how open source software gets developed.
 - Automates bug bounties